 Excellence in Innovation Australia Trial (EIA)

-The University of Newcastle, Charles Darwin University and the University of Tasmania have joined with the Australian Technology Network of universities (ATN) and Group of Eight (Go8) universities to participate in a impact assessment exercise: the Excellence in Innovation for Australia (EIA) Trial.
+The University of Newcastle, Charles Darwin University and the University of Tasmania joined with the Australian Technology Network of universities (ATN) and Group of Eight (Go8) universities to participate in a impact assessment exercise: the Excellence in Innovation for Australia (EIA) Trial.

 - identifying good research outcomes,